-Brooklyn is always in a state of renewal.
-The neighborhoods seem to be in transition, favoring more single family dwellings and small business.
-It is a vibrant area full of big open spaces for both dogs and their humans—and that means there are some excellent off-leash dog parks in Brooklyn.
-Many dog runs were created by the immediate area residents.
-Most treat the parks like their own backyard, so do be considerate and never forget the doggie bag.
+Brooklyn is a vibrant area full of big open spaces for both dogs and their humans—and that means there are some excellent off-leash dog parks in Brooklyn.
+Many dog runs were created by residents in the immediate area, and they treat the parks like their own backyard.
+So do be considerate and never forget the doggie bag!

 1. Hillside Dog Park